whatwg/web-history/README.md

 - [Web Applications 1.0](http://www.hixie.ch/specs/html/apps/web-apps-1);
   first public draft of what will eventually become the HTML5 spec.

-  The publication of the draft follows a couple of blog postings from Ian Hickson earlier in the year,
-  [Ramblings from the North](http://ln.hixie.ch/?start=1080506019&count=1) and
+  The publication of the Web Applications 1.0 first draft follows a couple of blog postings from Ian Hickson earlier in the year, [Ramblings from the North](http://ln.hixie.ch/?start=1080506019&count=1) and
   [Void filling: Web Applications Language](http://ln.hixie.ch/?start=1074466808&count=1),